werf/werf/docs/_includes/cli/werf_helm_dependency_update.md

       --skip-refresh=false:
             do not refresh the local repository cache --verify=false:
-            verify the packages against signatures
+            verify the packages against digests
 ```

 {{ header }} Options inherited from parent commands